When I hear that phrase, it is often being used as a dig.

 You face hundreds of people a week with various motivations.

 It’s not like closing a car sale once or twice a week.

 It’s not like closing a house sale once a month.

 That is for anyone interested in another human being or anyone wanting to push forward from the isolation of being a citizen of an ever-connected but disconnected world.

-You can practice it at a restaurant with a server, or waiting in line for a cab, or on the phone with your bank.
+You can practice it at a restaurant with a server, waiting in line for a cab, or on the phone with your bank.